Updated 9 December 2025

 10. Melanzane alla Parmigiana

-There’s a lot of debate over which region this hearty, delicious dish originated from, but it’s generally thought to be a dish from Sicily or Naples.
-It consists of grilled eggplant, tomato sauce, and lots of rich parmesan, and it’s often served as a side dish.
-Tuck in to this dish when you stay in the bay of Naples as you explore Pompeii, Paestum & Herculaneum.
+There’s a lot of debate over which region this hearty, delicious dish originated, but it’s generally thought to be from Sicily or Naples.
+It consists of grilled eggplant, tomato sauce, and a generous amount of rich Parmesan, baked until bubbling.
+Tuck into this dish when you stay in the Bay of Naples as you explore Pompeii, Paestum & Herculaneum.

 11. Ribollita

-Ribollita is a traditional Tuscan soup that demonstrates the resourcefulness of Italian cuisine.
+Ribollita (meaning ‘reboiled’) is a traditional Tuscan soup that demonstrates the resourcefulness of Italian cuisine.
 This hearty dish is made using leftover bread, kale, cannellini beans, and vegetables.
-It minimises waste while still delivering an appealing meal that is warming, with a depth of taste that becomes more robust on reheating.
+It minimises waste while still delivering a warming, appealing meal with a depth of flavour that becomes more robust on reheating.

 12. Vitello Tonnato

-Originally from the Piedmont region in northwest Italy, veal tonnato is a delicious dish consisting of thinly sliced veal served with a sauce made from tuna.
+Originally from the Piedmont region of northwest Italy, veal tonnato is a delicious dish of thinly sliced cold veal served with a creamy, flavourful sauce made with tuna.
 This chilled delicacy is typically enjoyed on special occasions and during warm weather.
 To prepare it, the veal is slow-cooked with white wine and fragrant herbs to enhance its flavour.

 13. Polenta

-Polenta, once a simple and satisfying meal for rustic workers, has grown in popularity, especially in the northern regions.
+Once a simple and satisfying meal for rustic workers, polenta has grown in popularity, especially in Italy’s northern regions.
 This traditional Italian staple is made from cooked yellow or white cornmeal, simmered in water or savoury broth.
 It is commonly enjoyed with sausages or stews during the colder seasons.

 14. Bistecca Fiorentina

 Originating from Florence, this timeless culinary delight reflects the principles of simplicity and excellence.
 Adored by meat lovers, this dish features a thick-cut T-bone steak sourced from Chianina cattle.
 Seasoned gently with salt, it is expertly grilled over an open flame to be served deliciously rare.
-Look out for this dish during your walking tour of Florence.
+Look out for this dish when visiting Florence during your Travelsphere Tuscany holiday.

 15. Canederli